-See also chapter Scaling (see page 114).
+See also chapter Scaling (see page 104).

 Parameter name Description Unit Minimum value Factory setting Maximum value Data type R/W Persistent Expert Parameter address via fieldbus POSscaleDenom Position scaling: Denominator.
 Refer to numerator (POSscaleNum) for a description.
 A new scaling is activated when the numerator value is set.
-Setting can only be modified if power stage is disabled. usr 1 16384 2147483647 INT32 R/W per. - CANopen 3006:7 h Modbus 1550 POSscaleNum Position scaling: Numerator.
-Scaling factor is defined as: Motor revolutions revolution 1 2147483647 INT32 R/W per. - CANopen 3006:8 h Modbus 1552
+Setting can only be modified if power stage is disabled. usr 1 16384 2147483647 INT32 R/W per.
+CANopen 3006:7 h Modbus 1550 POSscaleNum Position scaling: Numerator.
+Scaling factor is defined as: Motor revolutions User-defined units [usr] A new scaling is activated when the numerator value is set.
+User-defined limit values may be reduced due to the calculation of an internal factor.
+Setting can only be modified if power stage is disabled.
+Modified settings become active immediately. revolution 1 1 2147483647 INT32 R/W per.
+CANopen 3006:8 h Modbus 1552